RKelln/5-directions/public/writing/ppf.md

 This presentation is much more self-directed than Part 1: Foundations.
 There is much more to read, but those are details that are unnecessary for understanding the main concepts.
 Anything that I think you shouldn't skip I'll narrate.
 The rest is there to provide extra context when you want it.
 I encourage you to take breaks or come back to the unnarrated sections for reference at a later time.

+Red text indicates hyperlinks, many to Wikipedia for more information, but the ones above will take you directly to the different sections and if you're short on time then I suggest you start at the present.

 ---
 <!-- .slide: data-audio-src="../audio/ppf/03.ogg" data-background-video="../video/technology_3min_q25_anim.mp4" -->
+# Exponential <!-- .element: class="fadeout" -->
 Notes:
 Humans tend to think linearly, so our intuition gets exponential growth wrong.
 We can overcome this using math, a technology that allows us to transcend our natural biases.